 4. Passports are pricey, beginning at over $100 USD for minors and $110 USD for adults.
 Fees vary based on whether you’re adding pages, renewing, or expediting the processing of your passport.

 5. Passports take time to process.
-It may take up to 10 weeks before receiving your passport.
-The passport office advises travelers to renew their passports 6-9 months in advance of expiration.
-Passport offices are frequently understaffed, and demand has ballooned post-pandemic.
+It may take 6-8 weeks before receiving your passport.
+The passport office advises travelers to renew their passports at least 6 months in advance of expiration.
 It is possible to expedite the processing of your passport—and it comes with a fee.
-UPDATE: As of November 2023, the wait for passport fulfillment is 7-10 weeks.
-Those who need it sooner may pay an additional $60 to expedite it in order to receive it within 3-5 weeks.
+Those who need their passports sooner may pay an additional $60 to expedite it in order to receive it within 2-3 weeks.
 These timeframes do not include up to 2 weeks for processing to begin after submitting your application.
 Please plan ahead!

 6. There are many passport acceptance facilities in each state, and while a small town might not host one, you should be able to find one down the road in a sizable city.
 You can look for a location near you on the U.S. Department of State website, along with other detailed information about obtaining or renewing your passport.
 Please check to find out which offices are open, what the hours might be, and if there are any special requirements (like appointments).
 In some cases, applying by mail may be the best solution, and one that is recommended by the Department of State.
 Expect delays, however.
 And use only USPS when applying by mail, using a trackable delivery method.

 7. While it may seem confusing, obtaining a passport is fairly simple.
 It is never necessary to pay someone to send in the paperwork and fees for you.